 Sophia Dorittke: A star in the swimming sky shines at championships!

-mental strength in sport
+Mental strength in sport

 The future of swimming